-§41.107 — Overview of the CDS Option.

-(a) An individual or LAR may elect the CDS option if:

-(1) the individual's program offers the CDS option;

-(2) one or more program services in the individual's authorized service plan are available for delivery through the CDS option;

-(3) the individual or LAR agrees to perform, or to appoint a DR to perform, the employer responsibilities required for participation in the CDS option;

-(4) the individual or LAR selects a CDSA to provide FMS; and

-(5) the individual or LAR has developed and received approval from the service planning team for each required service back-up plan.

-(b) If an individual or LAR elects to participate in the CDS option, the individual or LAR:

-(1) selects a CDSA to provide FMS;

-(2) with the assistance of the CDSA, budgets funds allocated in the individual's service plan for delivery through the CDS option; and

-(3) recruits, screens, hires, trains, manages, and terminates service providers.

-(c) An individual or LAR, as the employer, may appoint in writing a willing adult as the DR to assist in performing employer responsibilities.

 The following words and terms, when used in reference to the Consumer Directed Services (CDS) option, have the following meanings.

-Actively involved — Involvement with an individual that the individual's interdisciplinary team deems to be of a quality nature based on the following:
+Actively involved — Involvement with a member that the member's interdisciplinary team deems to be of a quality nature based on the following:

-observed interactions of the person with the individual;
+observed interactions of the person with the member;

-a history of advocating for the best interests of the individual;
+a history of advocating for the best interests of the member;

-knowledge and sensitivity to the individual's preferences, values and beliefs;
+knowledge and sensitivity to the member's preferences, values and beliefs;

-ability to communicate with the individual; and
+ability to communicate with the member; and

-availability to the individual for assistance or support when needed.
+availability to the member for assistance or support when needed.

 Budget — A written projection of expenditures for each program service delivered through the CDS option.

-Designated representative (DR) — A willing adult appointed by the employer of record to assist with or perform the employer's required responsibilities to the extent approved by the employer.
+Designated representative (DR) — An actively involved, willing adult appointed by the employer of record to assist with or perform the employer's required responsibilities to the extent approved by the employer.
 The DR is not the employer of record.

 Employee — A person employed by the member or legally authorized representative (LAR) through a service agreement to deliver program services and is paid an hourly wage for those services.

-Employer of Record — The member or LAR who chooses to participate in the CDS option and is responsible for hiring and retaining service providers to deliver program services.
+Employer of record — The member or LAR who chooses to participate in the CDS option and is responsible for hiring and retaining service providers to deliver program services.

-Employer support services — Services and items the member or LAR needs to perform employer and employment responsibilities, such as office equipment and supplies, recruitment and payment of Hepatitis B vaccinations for employees.
+Employer support services — Services and items the member or LAR needs to perform employer and employment responsibilities, such as office equipment and supplies, support consultation, recruitment and payment of Hepatitis B vaccinations for employees.

-Financial Management Services (FMS) — Financial management services delivered by the Consumer Directed Services agency (CDSA) to the member or LAR such as orientation, training, support, assistance with and approval of budgets, and processing payroll and payables on behalf of the member or LAR.
+Financial management services (FMS) —Services delivered by the FMSA to the member or LAR, such as orientation, training, support, assistance with and approval of budgets and processing payroll and payables on behalf of the member or LAR.

+Financial management services agency (FMSA) — An agency that contracts with the managed care organization (MCO) to provide FMS.

-Legally authorized representative (LAR) — A person authorized by law to act on behalf of an HCBS STAR+PLUS Waiver (SPW) member, including a parent, guardian, managing conservator of a minor or the guardian of an adult.
+Legally authorized representative (LAR) — A person authorized by law to act on behalf of a STAR+PLUS member, including a parent, guardian, managing conservator of a minor or the guardian of an adult.

-Service Back-Up Plan — A documented plan to ensure that critical program services delivered through the CDS option are provided to a member when normal service delivery is interrupted or there is an emergency.
+Service backup plan — A documented plan to ensure that critical program services delivered through the CDS option are provided to a member when normal service delivery is interrupted or there is an emergency.

+Support advisor — An employee who provides support consultation to an employer, a DR or a member receiving services through the CDS option.

+Support consultation — An optional service that is provided by a support advisor and provides a level of assistance and training beyond that provided by the FMSA through FMS or Community First Choice support management.
+Support consultation helps an employer to meet the required employer responsibilities of the CDS option and to successfully manage the delivery of program services.

-8212 SPW Services Available Under the CDS Option
+8212 STAR+PLUS Services Available Under the CDS Option

-Revision 13-2; Effective June 3, 2013
+Revision 18-2; Effective September 3, 2018

-The HCBS STAR+PLUS Waiver (SPW) program services available in the Consumer Directed Services (CDS) option are:
+The STAR+PLUS and STAR+PLUS Home and Community Based (HCBS) program services available in the Consumer Directed Services (CDS) option are:

-Personal Assistance Services (PAS)

-Respite services, including in-home and out-of-home respite;
+Personal assistance services (PAS);

+Community First Choice (CFC) PAS or Habilitation (PAS/HAB);

+In-home respite services;

-Skilled Nursing;
+Skilled nursing;

+Employment assistance;

+Supported employment;

-Physical Therapy;
+Physical therapy;

-Occupational Therapy; and
+Occupational therapy;

+Cognitive rehabilitation therapy; and

-Speech Language Therapy.
+Speech language therapy.